CK FOUNDATION Initiatives

 During these events bakers on board of the ship will make fresh bread with a focus on eco-sustainability, quality, and the ancient and well-established Italian bread making traditions.

 The objective is to set a concrete and tangible example of cultural exchange, inclusion, sharing of traditional knowledge, sustainability to better preserve the environment and promote health, for which Italy is the spokesman in the world.
-Thanks to the collaboration with the Creative Knowledge Foundation, which created and promoted the ‘Breads of the Creative Cities’ project for the UNESCO Creative Cities Network, “Le Rotte del Pane” project sheds light on the cultural significance of bread and how it serves as a unifying element among peoples.
+Thanks to the collaboration with the Creative Knowledge Foundation, which created and promoted the ‘Breads of the Creative Cities’ project for the UNESCO Creative Cities Network, “Le Rotte del Pane” project sheds light on the cultural significance of bread and how it serves as a unifying element among peoples

 Landscape of Parrhasian Heritage Park (php)

-PARRHASIAN HERITAGE PARK (PHP)
+IN SUPPORT OF PARRHASIAN HERITAGE PARK

-“The goal of the proposed PARRHASIAN HERITAGE PARK (PHP), Greece is to sustain an area of cultural significance, outstanding natural beauty and rich archaeological site while encouraging local communities to continue living and working within the protected landscape”.
+The goal of the proposed Parrhasian Heritage Park (PHP), Greece is to sustain an area of cultural significance, outstanding natural beauty and rich archaeological site while encouraging local communities to continue living and working within the protected landscape.

 Together with local research centers, universities, non-profit organizations, the civil society and volunteers CK Foundation has joined the project and contributes to its effort with the Creative Knowledge Platform, which is used to describe the TK systems of the local communities within the area of Arcadia, Elis and Messenia.